 Condition for the Rendition of Weihaiwei

 Chinese Nationalists begin their Encirclement Campaigns against the Communists

 Chen Jitang, governor of Guangdong, rebels across authority of Chinese Nationalist regime

 Ma Zhongying, a Muslim warlord of Gansu province and a member of the Ma clique, invades Xinjiang province to support the Kumul Rebellion in western China.
 Ma claims his intervention is on behalf of the National Government of China - which has indeed secretly agreed to recognize him if he captures Xinjiang from the reigning governor Jin Shuren.
 However, he fails to capture the city of Kumul and is forced to withdraw after he is wounded.

-Japanese Army uses a staged terrorist attack on the South Manchuria Railway as an excuse to invade Manchuria
+The Japanese Army used a staged terrorist attack on the South Manchuria Railway as an excuse to invade Manchuria.